const-io/eps-float64/README.md

-const-eps-float64
+EPSILON
 ===
 [![NPM version][npm-image]][npm-url] [![Build Status][build-image]][build-url] [![Coverage Status][coverage-image]][coverage-url] [![Dependencies][dependencies-image]][dependencies-url]

-> Difference between one and the smallest value greater than one that can be represented as a double-precision floating-point number.
+> Difference between one and the smallest value greater than one that can be represented as a [double-precision floating-point number][ieee754].

 ## Installation